alexanderliu13/alexanderliu13/README.md

 Hi, my name is Alexander Liu.
-I am currently at Princeton University, studying Computer Science 💻 and minoring in Statistics & Machine Learning alongside Philosophy.
+I am currently at Princeton University, studying Computer Science 💻 and minoring in Statistics & Machine Learning alongside Philosophy📖.

-Outside of the classroom, I am a fencer on the US National Team, a U20 World Cup Champion, National Champion, North American Cup Champion, and Division 1 Student-Athlete on the Varsity Princeton Fencing Team.
+Outside of the classroom, I am a fencer on the US National Team, a U20 World Cup Champion, National Champion, North American Cup Champion, and Division 1 Student-Athlete on the Varsity Princeton Fencing Team🤺.
 - 📫 How to reach me: alexliu@princeton.edu or [LinkedIn](www.linkedin.com/in/alexander-liu12)